2012mjm/next-sass/README.md

 }
 ```

-And Sass module using `styles.module.scss`
+And use the `module.scss` extension for the Sass module, for example: `styles.module.scss`

 Create a page file `pages/index.js`